jingtaozhan/JPQ/README.md

 ## Comparison with Non-exhaustive ANNS Baselines
 Non-exhaustive ANNS Baselines do not compress the index.
 Impressively, JPQ significantly outperforms them given the same query latency.
 Please refer to our paper for more details.

+## Data
-Code and trained models will be available soon.
+Trained models and indexes will be available soon.

+## Retrieval
+Instructions will be available soon.

+## Training
+Instructions will be available soon.